MarkWattsBoomi/SearchFilterTable---NG/README.md

 Any outcome attached to the component is dealt with in this way: -

-* If the outcome is set as "Appears At Top" then it will become a button in the top title bar or its context menu otherwise it becomes a button on the tree node or its context menu.
+* If the outcome is set as "Appears At Top" then it will become a button in the top title bar or its context menu otherwise it becomes a button on the row or its context menu.

-* If the outcome has its "When this outcome is selected" option set to either "Save Changes" or "Partially Save Changes" and is attached to a tree node then the current node is set as the state value when triggered.
+* If the outcome has its "When this outcome is selected" option set to either "Save Changes" or "Partially Save Changes" and is attached to a row then the current row is set into the "RowLevelState" value when triggered.

 * If the outcome has an "icon" attribute then this value is used to specify the icon, otherwise a default "+" icon is used.
 Note: Icons are bootstrap glyphicons without the "glyphicon-" prefix e.g. "trash","edit" etc.

+* if the outcome has an "iconValue" attribute set then this overrides the icon value.

 * If the outcome has a "Label" set then this is used as the tooltip otherwise the outcome's name is used.

 * "OnSelect" is a special case and is attached to the action of clicking a table row.

-* If the outcome's developer name begins with "CM" (case insensitive) then the outcome is added to either the main tree or the current node's context menu rather than as a button.
+* If the outcome's developer name begins with "CM" (case insensitive) then the outcome is added to the current row's context menu rather than as a button.

 * All outcomes including "OnSelect" are optional.